MnAbbas/GolangOrdering/README.md

 >based on your defination
 - mysqlscript.sql -- this is mysql script

-@octocat :+1: its ready to go! :shipit:
+:+1: its ready to go! :shipit: